Crash Statistics Show Fatal Hit and Run Accidents Increasing Across United States

 While state laws create strict criminal laws prohibiting drivers from leaving a crash scene, pedestrian injury victims may need to look beyond Pennsylvania’s criminal courts for justice and compensation.
 Depending on the circumstances, the victim or surviving loved ones may wish to file a personal injury lawsuit or file a wrongful death lawsuit independently of any criminal prosecution that may be taking place.

-At The Reiff Law Firm, our Philadelphia wrongful death attorneys have handled numerous auto accident claims involving fatal hit and run crashes, equipping us with the experience and strategic know-how to aggressively litigate any hit and run claim in Pennsylvania.
+At The Reiff Law Firm, our Philadelphia wrongful death attorneys have handled numerous auto accident claims involving fatal hit and run crashes, equipping us with the experience and strategic know-how to aggressively litigate any in-person or parked car hit and run claim in Pennsylvania.
 Our uninsured driver hit and run accident lawyers can also evaluate your claim to determine whether compensation may be available through UM/UIM (Uninsured Motorist/Underinsured Motorist) coverage, which many Pennsylvania drivers choose to carry in addition to mandatory insurance coverage like PIP (Personal Injury Protection).

 Philadelphia Car, Bicycle, and Pedestrian Accident Injury Lawyers Fighting for Hit and Run Victims